Liriope muscari: Cultivation

 Being an easy plant to grow, it is one of the most popular groundcovers in the southeastern United States and areas with a similar climate, and is commonly used in landscaping in temperate climates as border plants and groundcover.
+It is classified as an invasive species in some parts of the eastern United States.
+Native plants such as Florida gamagrass, seersucker sedge, and phlox are alternatives that offer more value to wildlife.

 In the United Kingdom Liriope muscari has gained the Royal Horticultural Society's Award of Garden Merit.